greensh16/ClimTime/README.md

 A real-time weather art display built using the [Pimoroni Galactic Unicorn](https://shop.pimoroni.com/products/galactic-unicorn) and MicroPython.

-This project turns hourly weather data into an abstract **weather tapestry**, visualized on a 53×11 LED grid.
+This project turns hourly **real-time** weather data into an abstract **weather tapestry**, visualized on a 53×11 LED grid.
 Each vertical column represents one hour, and the entire matrix evolves over time to reveal patterns in temperature, cloud cover, wind, and precipitation.

 ## Project Highlights